alicexue/fmri-pipeline/README.md

                         }
         }
         ```
 6. Create the EV files, which belong in the 'onsets' directories under each run folder.
 Make sure the EV files are named correctly (see the diagram below).
 Confound files should be saved in the same location as the EV files (the file name ends in *_ev-confounds, see below).
+(Note that the confounds files can be automatically generated, as mentioned in Step 1.)
 7. If customization of fsf files is desired, create a custom stub file named design_level\<N>_custom.stub under the model directory with feat settings (see design_level1_fsl5.stub for examples).
 If a setting in the custom file is found in the default stub file, the custom setting will replace the existing setting.
 If the custom setting is not found in the default stub file, it will be added to the fsf.
-8. To run level 1, use run_level1.py, which will create a job array where each job creates a *.fsf file for one run and runs feat on that run.
+8. To run level 1, use run_level1.py, which will create a job array where each job creates a *.fsf file for one run and runs feat on that fsf file.
 (By default, if the argument specificruns is not specified, fsf's will be created for all runs.)
 9. Level 2 and level 3 scripts (run_level2.py, run_level3.py) are run similarly.
 Use the -h option to see explanations of the parameters.

 ## Directory Structure